 - A New Hampshire right-to-work law would empower individual workers to decide for themselves whether or not they want to join or financially support a union.

-- New Hampshire suffered a 20% decline in its peak-earning year population (aged 35-54) from 2010 to 2017.
+- New Hampshire has suffered a decline in its peak-earning year population (aged 35-54).
 The most plausible explanation for this trend is that breadwinners and entrepreneurs are fleeing New Hampshire in support of better opportunities elsewhere.

 - In a November 2015 brief to the U.S. Supreme Court defending forced-unionism contracts in the government sector, then-California Attorney General Kamala Harris admitted that, under laws authorizing “exclusive” union bargaining, union officials “do have substantial latitude to advance bargaining positions that . . . run counter to the economic interests of some employees.”